nikolassv/bartib/README.md

 ```

 This continues the last activity.
 If an activity is currently tracked, bartib stops and restarts this activity.
 The associated project and description may be overwritten by setting a `-p / --project` or `-d / --description` option.

+The `-t/--time` option specifies at which time of the current day the  activity (re-)starts.

 ### List all currently running activities